Installations

 • [CN: scanme] - This output also includes an extracted value, which is not typically in all templates but does show an example of some of the other types of output you might see.

-So, for each line of output from our scan the data format is as follows: [template-id] [protocol] [severity] output (impacted host, etc)
+So, each line of output follows this structure: [template-id] [protocol] [severity] output (impacted host, etc)

 Other examples: